Established by INASP in 2007. Managed by Tribhuvan University Central Library.

 Peer Review Process

 Upon submission of an article by the author, the article is grossly reviewed by an editor.
 The Editor decides whether reviews from additional experts are needed to evaluate the manuscript.
 Once the Editor finds that the submitted manuscript is within the scope of the journal, and is not rejected at the moment, invitations will be sent to external reviewers to review the submitted article.
+This process will take approximately 15 dyas.
 After agreeing to review a manuscript, external reviewers are typically granted 10 days to complete the assignment.
 We will follow up with late reviewers and keep authors informed if there are any delays.
 Reviewers are anonymous by default.

 Reviewers’ identities are not revealed to authors or to other reviewers unless reviewers specifically request to be identified by signing their names at the end of their comments.
 The Editor is anonymous to authors and reviewers unless and until a manuscript is accepted for publication.
 The names of the authors and places of research are anonymous to reviewers during a review.
 Authors may enter the names of potential peer reviewers they wish to exclude from consideration in the peer review of their manuscript.
 The editorial team will respect these requests so long as this does not interfere with the objective and thorough assessment of the submission.
 The majority of submissions are evaluated by 2 external reviewers, but it is up to the Academic Editor to determine the number of reviews required.

 Nepalese Medical Journal editors review each manuscript meticulously based on the comments from the reviewers and make a final decision to either reject or publish it.
-The contributors will be informed about the reviewers' comments, acceptance or rejection of the manuscript.
+The contributors will be informed about the reviewers' comments, acceptance or rejection of the manuscript within 45 days of submission.
 Articles accepted will be copy edited for grammar, punctuation, print style and format.
 Page proofs will be sent to the corresponding author, which has to be returned to the editorial office within seven days.
 The nonresponse may delay the publication of the article or even result in being rejected.

 Duties of Reviewers